loganfuller/stockpiler/README.md

 // All options passed to the stockpiler module are defaults and can be excluded var config = require("stockpiler")({
     configDir: __dirname + "/../../config",
+    defaultsDir: __dirname + "/../../config", // will be overriden to match configDir if not defined manually
     envPrefix: "STOCKPILER",
     envMap: {},
     cacheConfig: true
 });
 ```

+Stockpiler's configDir and defaultsDir can also be set via the environment
+variables `STOCKPILER_CONFIG_DIR` and `STOCKPILER_DEFAULTS_DIR` respectively.

+*NOTE: the `STOCKPILER_CONFIG_DIR` and `STOCKPILER_DEFAULTS_DIR` environment
+variables will override any other manual definitions of configDir and
+defaultsDir.*

 ## JSON Files